 The amount of MAP funds awarded may be decreased but not increased.
 Any unspent funds will be forfeited and must be returned to the U.S.-Japan Council.

-Will grant funds be provided to new exchange programs or only existing exchange programs?
+Will grant funds be provided to new exchange programs or existing exchange programs?

 When must the exchange program take place?